Clark Atlanta University Executive and Leadership Team

 • Lucille Mauge - Executive VP, Business Services & Chief Financial Officer

 Lucille Mauge, the Executive VP, Business Services & Chief Financial Officer at Clark Atlanta University, manages the institution's financial health and operational services.
 Mauge directs all financial planning, budgeting, accounting, and reporting activities, ensuring fiscal responsibility and sustainability.
-This executive role encompasses oversight of business services, including procurement, facilities management, and auxiliary enterprises, to support university operations.
-Mauge's strategic responsibilities include developing financial strategies that align with the university's long-term goals and academic objectives.
-By optimizing financial resources and business processes, the Executive VP, Business Services & Chief Financial Officer enhances the university's capacity for growth and innovation.
-Mauge also plays a critical part in securing funding and managing investments to support institutional priorities.
-The Chief Financial Officer ensures compliance with all financial regulations and reporting standards.
+This executive role encompasses oversight of business services, including procurement, facilities management, and auxiliary enterprises, to support the university's strategic objectives.
+Mauge's leadership ensures that financial resources are allocated effectively to support academic programs and institutional growth.
+The Chief Financial Officer plays a critical part in maintaining the university's financial integrity and driving economic viability through sound financial management and strategic resource allocation.

 Aysia McGhee - Sophomore Council President